danforthcenter/plantcv/docs/nir_tutorial.md

 To run a NIR pipeline over a single NIR image there are three required inputs:

 1.  **Image:** NIR images are grayscale matrices (1 signal dimension).
 In principle, image processing will work on any grayscale image with adjustments if images are well lit and there is appreciable contrast difference between the object of interest and the background.
-2.  **Output directory:** If debug mode is on output images from each step are produced, otherwise ~4 final output images are produced.
+2.  **Output directory:** If debug mode is set to 'print' output images from each step are produced, otherwise ~4 final output images are produced.
 3.  **Image of estimated background:** Right now this is hardcoded into the pipeline (different background at each zoom level) and not implemented as an argument.

 Optional inputs: